Robinlovelace/simodels/README.md

 ![](man/figures/README-distance-1.png)

 What just happened?
-We created an ‘OD data frame’ from geographic origins and destinations, and then estimated a simple gravity model based on the population in origin and destination zones and a custom distance decay function.
+We created an ‘OD data frame’ with the function `si_to_od()` from geographic origins and destinations, and then estimated a simple ‘production constrained’ (with the `constraint_p` argument) gravity model based on the population in origin and destination zones and a custom distance decay function with `si_calculate()`.
 As the example above shows, the package allows/encourages you to define and use your own functions to estimate the amount of interaction/movement between places.

-Note: this approach also allows you to use {si} functions in {dplyr}
+The approach is also ‘tidy’, allowing use of {si} functions in {dplyr}
 pipelines:

 ``` r